 The Evolving Risks Of Small Businesses is a six-part educational series crafted to help insurance agents navigate the demands of commercial insurance, brought to you by Bold Penguin.
 Each month, we will highlight a new timely topic that will discuss the trends and tips of a particular risk to help business owners protect their investments.

 February’s focus is flood insurance coverage.
-In July 2024, the complimentary, completed The Evolving Risks Of Small Businesses playbook will be downloadable at www.boldpenguin.com.
+The complete Evolving Risks Of Small Businesses 2024 Report is available here.

 In the second installment of The Evolving Risks of Small Businesses series, we dive into the ever-changing landscape of flood insurance coverage.
 Flood insurance is an increasingly important coverage line for small and medium-sized businesses (SMBs), but unfortunately it is often off their radar (until it may be too late).
 As a trusted advisor to SMBs, your role is more than just selling policies; it's bringing awareness to risks that otherwise may be forgotten or underestimated.